hwichman/cyen-sc/README.md

 # SWANS

 This is a READ ME file for our Senior Capstone project at LA Tech - Spring 2020.
-The project consists of a Secure Wireless Network System using the Adafruit Feather, a Python-based App, multiple sensors and ECC Encryption.
+The project consists of a Secure Wireless Network System using a Python-based App, multiple sensors and ECC Encryption.

 The project consists of a cost effective alternative to the existing monitoring systems in chemical plants and/or oil refineries in a secured manner.
 The purpose of the project is to monitor some sort of chemmical in a reservoir, gather data, parse and encrypt the data and send it to the App to be monitored.